x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-define-rules-that-encrypt-or-decrypt-email-in-exchange-admi.md

    1. In the **Do the following** drop-down box, to select the **Modify the message security** option, press the Down Arrow key until you hear "Modify the message security."
 Press Enter.

    2. As the focus moves to a list of message security options, you hear the first option in the list, "Apply rights protection."
-To select the **Remove Microsoft 365 or Office 365 Message Encryption** option, press the Down Arrow key until you hear "Remove Microsoft 365 or Office 365 Message Encryption."
+To select the **Remove Office 365 Message Encryption** option, press the Down Arrow key until you hear "Remove Office 365 Message Encryption."
 Press Enter.

 10. To save the new rule, move the focus to the **Save** button by pressing the Tab key until you hear "Save button."
 Press Enter.